CDOSR/.github/README.md

 To empower the next generation of space engineers and scientists by providing hands-on experience with CanSat development, data collection, and analysis in an accessible, engaging, and collaborative environment.

+### What is a CanSat?

+A CanSat is a simulation of a real satellite integrated within the volume and shape of a soft drink can.
+The challenge for students is to fit all the major subsystems found in a satellite, such as power, sensors, and communications, into this minimal volume.
+The CanSat is then launched to an altitude of about one kilometer and deployed from a rocket, drone, or balloon, after which it carries out its mission as it descends back to Earth.

 ## Getting Started

 ### Prerequisites